 Blew the budget at Astrid y Gastón (same Gaston from Chicha in Arequipa).
 A delicious treat.

+Had a delightful final day in South America.
+We wandered through Barracas. an artsy neighbourhood.
+Then toured the ruins at Huaca Pucillana.
 I said goodbye to my all-time favourite sandals, stuffed the suitcases closed one last time, and taxied to the airport.
 After a two-hour delay, our Air Canada flight finally took off (4 am).
 Our two-month adventure had come to an end.